-- □ Complete all course work with a minimum grade of 75 percent (75%) in theory - \Box Receive a grade of pass in clinical - □ Have fulfilled all required hours (clinical and theory) - □ Pass computer-based final exam ((HESI) with a score of 900 or ATI with a score of 70 - \square Pass the comprehensive final examination with a minimum grade of 75 percent (75%).
+- □ Complete all course work with a minimum grade of 75 percent (75%) in theory - □ Receive a grade of pass in clinical - □ Have fulfilled all required hours (clinical and theory) - \Box Pass the comprehensive final examination with a minimum grade of 75 percent (75%).

 A student who fails to meet ALL graduation requirements will not qualify as a graduate of the program.
 Failure to achieve a minimum passing score of 75% on the comprehensive final exam and a minimum average score of 75% at the end of each module will result in a failing grade for the module.
 This student will not be eligible to apply for the NCLEX-pn examination unless they pass the final module exam and achieve at least 75% in the module.
-The student will be required to repeat Module 4 and meet all requirements listed above to graduate from the program and apply for the NCLEX-pn examination.
-Readmission is subject to class and space availability.